PartanenMa/Hobby_projects/01_Student_CV_(HTML,_CSS,_JavaScript,_Node.js,_Express)/README.txt

-Please follow these instructions:
+VS Code instructions:

-This is a full stack web application made using HTML, CSS and JavaScript on the frontend, and Node.js on the backend.
+This is a full stack web application made using HTML, CSS and JavaScript on the frontend, and Node.js and Express on the backend.
 Open the "Project" folder in VS Code, then run the application on the VS Code terminal with the "node ." command, and click the link "Front page: http://localhost:8000" on the terminal to view the